alephnan/CortexXDR-IoC-Uploader/README.md

 ```
 - Infers `type` from the indicator value (hash, IP, domain, path, filename)
 - `--force` overwrites existing values, `--only-empty` fills blanks only
+ - For this command only, the CSV may omit `type` and `severity` columns and/or
+   have empty values for them; only the `indicator` column is required.
+The
+   output will always include the canonical header and preserve empty severity.

 #### file-reputation
 ```bash